MongoPipe/mongopipe-core/README.md

    `"x": "${paramName}",` will become an integer value:<br>
    `"x": 10,`
 * The pipeline files can have .json or .bson file extension.
 It is recommended to use .bson extension when the pipeline contains BSON types that are not standard JSON.
-* Once migrated in the database pipelines can be independently updated/created at runtime using the [PipelineStore](https://javadoc.io/static/org.mongopipe/mongopipe-core/1.0/index.html?org/mongopipe/core/store/PipelineStore.html) CRUD API.<br>
-  Future file updates to the pipeline file will be promoted to DB via automatic migration on startup.

 # Dynamic creation and running with criterias